wolframkriesing/site-stitcher/content/tidbits.md

 > OKRs are basically simple, but you don't master the process off the bat.
 Early on, we'd be off by
 > miles in our company-level objectives, mostly on the way-too-ambitious side.

+On page 75 David from Nuna confirms that:

+> You're not going to get the system just right the first time around.
+It's not going to be perfect
+> the second or the third  time, either.
+But don't get discouraged.
+Persevere.
+You need to adapt it to make it your own.

 ## Capitalization Rules for Headlines

 I didn't know that for English ["sources disagree on the details of capitalizing prepositions"](https://en.wikipedia.org/wiki/Capitalization#Titles).
 I read so often "capitalize all words of four letters or more".
 What an arbitrary rule is that?
 Ok, I will try to follow this and capitalizing all "major words", they call them.\